casslee1351/Markov-Chain-Analysis/README.md

 The analysis goes through a basic random walk as well as three methods for calculating the steady state vector:
 1. Monte Carlo method
 2. Matrix multiplication
-3. Findind left eigenvectors
+3. Finding left eigenvectors

-Dependencies
+Libraries used:
-scipy, numpy, netowrkx
+scipy, numpy, networkx, random